finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Fix: Dragging cards from the search results in the *Deck Editor* sometimes causes the card image to get "stuck" on the screen
 - Fix: Each card's specific set/id is not tracked when saving a deck in the *Deck Editor*
 - Fix: Clicking on card images that have transparency does not register clicks in the correct location
-- Fix: Red highlight that warns when a card will be discarded does not appear consistently

 ## Maple (CGS v2)
 - Resize cards based off \<cardSize\>